iplaydatguitar/PetRace/README.md

 4. Make sure your forked repository is public
 5. Provide a link to your forked repository to those who provided the link to this repository

-IMPORTANT: Once you complete step #5 you response will be considered final.
+IMPORTANT: Once you complete step #5 your response will be considered final.
 It will be reviewed by the hiring manager and team within 48 business hours.
 Do not modify the repository once step #5 is complete.
 Doing so may jeopardize an objective evaluation of your work.

 ## Domain Description